NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 ## Building NGC Systems with Nodes and Cables
-With some of ngc-learn's theoretical framing in mind, we can craft connectivity patterns of our own by simply deciding the form that nodes and cables in our system will take. ngc-learn currently offers a few core nodes and cable types (noting that ngc-learn is meant to be an evolving software framework, so many more are to come in future releases either from the NAC team or through community contributions).
+With some of ngc-learn's theoretical framing in mind, we can craft connectivity patterns of our own by simply deciding the form that nodes and cables in our system will take. ngc-learn currently offers a few core nodes and cable types (note that ngc-learn is an evolving software framework, so more node/cable types are to come in future releases either from the NAC team or through community contributions).
 The core node type set currently includes `SNode`, `ENode`, and `FNode` (all inheriting from the `Node` base class) while the current cable type set includes `DCable` and